work-shop/newport-art-museum-website/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 == Changelog ==

-= 4.1.4 - 2018-05-22 =
+= 4.1.6 - 2018-05-31 =
-* Tweak - Improve performance when getting source id and charge id from database.
-* Add - GDPR privacy support.
-* Update - WC 3.4 compatibility.
+* Fix - Radio buttons on checkout on some themes are not aligned properly.
+* Fix - False negative on SSL warning notice in admin.

 [See changelog for all versions](https://raw.githubusercontent.com/woothemes/woocommerce-gateway-stripe/master/changelog.txt).